ywamsendai/ywamsendai-wiki/docs/phones.md

 ## 'SIM Free' Phone with MVNO Carrier (Recommended)

+### Device

+If you already own a phone from your home country, it is compatible with GSM SIM cards, and is unlocked, then you can use that here in Japan.
+Otherwise, you can purchase a SIM-free (unlocked) smartphone from places such as Amazon or Expansys for around ¥15,000 for a basic smartphone, ¥35,000 for a mid-range smartphone or ¥80,000 for a high-end smartphone.

+Unlocking your smartphone may be easy or difficult, but will save you a lot of money.
+Most GSM phones can be unlocked so long as you are not still paying for it.
+The first place to turn is the network carrier to which your phone is locked.
+They will often unlock it for free upon request.
+The second place to turn is an IMEI unlock service provider.
+There are many online, just be cautious of choosing one that is well reviewed.
+One such company is [DoctorSIM](https://www.doctorsim.com/).

 ### SIM Card

 Recently, low-cost carriers have been gaining popularity called MVNO (Mobile Virtual Network Operators) carriers.
 They run on the top of the traditional carriers while giving customers cheaper and more flexible plans.
 You can find a list of the most popular plans at [Kakaku.com](http://kakaku.com/mobile_data/sim/ranking.asp?si_option2=1&lid=sim_top_voice_search&si_mindatatraffic=0&si_maxdatatraffic=13).